 It’s a great time to learn church communication lessons in order to get your congregation and community listening again.
 For years, the church has been talking in such a way that so many ignore our important message.

 No longer does the church have to rely on people visiting a building, or getting a church bulletin or driving by our signs.
 With the internet, we can slide into search results, become part of a personal podcast ritual or appear on a social media wall.
-But we have to have the right content to get their attention.
+But we still need the right content to get their attention.

 Here are 3 must-learn church communication lessons to ensure content gets discovered:

 - Learn to say their name.
 In our noisy communication world, the church needs to cleverly engage.
 Saying their name is the best way.
 Like a crowded room where everyone is talking, most will ignore you — until you say someone’s name.
 Then that person will look to you for what want to say.
 A church needs to know what name to say though.
 Saying everyone’s first name is out of the question, so you need to understand the persona group that you’re trying to engage with.
 Perhaps it’s “young moms with school-aged kids” that need your ministry.
 Learn to get their attention by showing pictures of them, interject “moms” or asking questions with their name (i.e. “Are you a young mom?”).
 They’ll listen.

 - Learn to speak their pain.
 Once you know the group who are in your congregation and evident in your community, learn as much about them as you can.
 God wants us to go further though and to love them.
 That means we need to understand their needs, concerns and seemingly unobtainable goals.
 That’s where they’ll need you to help.
 Identify those pains and speak solutions to them.
 A picture of a young mom with a toddler at her feet and a baby in her arms will attract a specific group of people.
 A headline like “Need a personal break?” speaks directly to her pain and makes her want to listen for more.
 Become their pain expert and demonstrate you understand.
 Love them enough to help solve their needs or give them an achievable path to their goals.